gisellegk/candlefinder/README.md

 __msg.x__: The x-position of the flame in the camera's vision

 __msg.y__: The y-position of the flame in the camera's vision

+### heat_found
+Published by: cakeduino
+Subscribed to by:
+Message Type: std_msgs::Bool

+__msg.data__: Boolean value, true if candle flame is detected by the IR sensor

+### extinguish
+Published by:
+Subscribed to by: cakeduino
+Message Type: std_msgs::Bool

+__msg.data__: Boolean value, true if CO2 valve should be opened

 ## Hector topics:
 ### map